 Sylvia Allegretto, co-director of the Center on Wage and Employment Dynamics at the University of California, Berkeley endorsed unions and their positive impacts on wages implicitly, "You are better off in a union job because there you get to bargain for better wages."

 Let’s not forget the employer either.
 This is a team operation and there are advantages for them in having a unionized staff.
 First, pay and benefits are often more steady and predictable when governed by union contracts.
-Also, unionized workers can be viewed as a more stable investment for training and time as they are bound by union contracts.
+Also, unionized workers can be viewed as a more stable investment for training and time as they are bond by union contracts.

 Disadvantages of Unions